 Employers needing drug testing programs and drug free workplace programs need look no further.
-Contact National Drug Screening for a free consultative session regarding implementing a drug free workplace program in your business.
-There is no obligation, learn the benefits of a drug free workplace program and the return on investment.
+Contact National Drug Screening for a free consultation session regarding implementing a drug free workplace program in your business.
+There is no obligation; learn the benefits of a drug free program and the return on investment.

 No Obligation - Free Consultation Available – Call Today: 866-843-4545

-Written Policy - A written policy is the cornerstone of a drug-free workplace program.
+A written policy is the cornerstone of a drug free workplace program.
 Your drug free workplace policy at a minimum will include: